 - Export Tariff: It pays you for all the electricity you don’t use and goes to the power grid.
 Even if you use all the electricity to power your home, you will still get the payment which lasts for up to 25 years.

 So, ROI mainly depends upon the Fit confirmed by the government.

-In 2013, Thailand government confirmed a tariff of BHT 6.85/kWh for a ground mounted (200 MW quota by Dec 2015) panel, for a term of 25 years.Tags: ASEAN, Craft Driven, Craft Driven Market Research, Energy Regulatory Commission (ERC), Feed-in-Tarif, Market Research Thailand, PV Solar, Reuters
+In 2013, the Thailand government confirmed a tariff of BHT 6.85/kWh for a ground-mounted (200 MW quota by Dec 2015) panel, for a term of 25 years.Tags: ASEAN, Craft Driven, Craft Driven Market Research, Energy Regulatory Commission (ERC), Feed-in-Tarif, Market Research Thailand, PV Solar, Reuters